hsnice16/Dekho-Video/README.md

 - remove a video from a Playlist
 - play all videos of a Playlist at once
 - play a specific video from a Playlist

+**Keyboard Accessible**

+- most of the things are keyboard accessible
+- to close options list (opened on click of three dots present on card), use `ESC` key

+**Like a Video**

+- like a Video
+- clear All liked videos at once
+- remove a specific video from the Liked videos

+**Play a Video**

+- play a Video, click video card
+- choose a video to play from a specific category, click different chips

+**Responsive**

+- the app is fully responsive

 ---